StevenMayher/431-2021/projectB/confirmations.md

 11:10 to 11:40 AM	| Shruti Raghunathan and Norman Luc | Not yet
 12:50 to 1:20 PM	| Audrey Zhu | Not yet
 1:15 to 1:45 PM	| Christopher Jones | Not yet
-1:40 to 2:10 PM	| Cerag Oguztuzun and Abhishek Bhardwaj | Not yet
+1:40 to 2:10 PM	| Cerag Oguztuzun and Abhishek Bhardwaj | Pending
 2:45 to 3:15 PM |	Ziyin Zhao | Not yet
 3:10 to 3:40 PM	| Kyaw Oo Hla | Not yet
 3:35 to 4:05 PM	| Cyrus Nosrati and Drake McFaul | Not yet